 For most Indian organisations — from mid-size IT services companies in Bengaluru to rapidly scaling fintech startups in Mumbai — recruitment is one of the largest and least scrutinised operational costs.
-Hiring budgets are defended by headcount targets, justified by attrition rates, and tracked by time-to-fill.
-But cost-per-hire — the actual rupee cost of bringing one person into the organisation — is far less consistently measured, far less frequently benchmarked, and far less deliberately optimised than its strategic importance warrants.
-For an IT company replacing a senior engineer at ₹15–₹20 lakhs CTC, the all-in cost of that replacement hire — including sourcing spend, agency fees, recruiter time, interview bandwidth, and onboarding — can conservatively reach ₹1.5–₹2.5 lakhs.
-Multiplied across hundreds of annual hires, that is a cost line that most organisations neither measure accurately nor reduce systematically.
-This guide shows you how to change that — with a data-driven framework for understanding, benchmarking, and materially reducing your cost-per-hire across every sector and hiring level in India.
+Meanwhile, hiring budgets are defended by headcount targets, justified by attrition rates, and tracked by time-to-fill.
+Cost-per-hire measures the actual rupee cost of bringing one person into the organisation.
+However, many companies do not track, benchmark, or optimise it consistently.
+Replacing a senior engineer earning ₹15–₹20 lakhs CTC can cost ₹1.5–₹2.5 lakhs.
+This includes sourcing expenses, agency fees, recruiter effort, interviews, and onboarding costs.
+As a result, multiplied across hundreds of annual hires, that is a cost line that most organisations neither measure accurately nor reduce systematically.
+This guide explains how to measure and benchmark cost-per-hire accurately.
+It also provides practical ways to reduce hiring costs across industries and hiring levels in India.

 What Cost-Per-Hire Actually Includes — and Why Most Indian Companies Calculate It Wrong

-- Internal recruiter costs: The prorated salary and benefits cost of your HR and talent acquisition team members allocated to filling this role.
+- Internal recruiter costs: Internal recruiter costs include the allocated salary and benefits of HR and talent acquisition team members working on the role.
 Most Indian organisations dramatically undercount this because recruiter time is a sunk cost — but it is not free.

 - Onboarding and training costs: Orientation programme costs, initial training investment, buddy programme time, and the productivity ramp-up period during which the new hire is not yet at full contribution.